 Partner with Entrepreneurial Center for Horticulture (ECH)

-In 2008, North Star Farms was named a private sector partner with the Entrepreneurial Center for Horticulture at Dakota College in Bottineau, N.D.
-It means the farm is a demonstration site for the production of organic and locally grown produce in western North Dakota.
-We love working with the ECH on research as this segment of North Dakota agriculture continues to rapidly expand.
-ECH presented a $20,000 grant to North Star Farms in 2009 to fund the building of a passive solar greenhouse, the first-of-its-kind in North Dakota.
+In 2008, North Star Farms was named a private sector partner with the Entrepreneurial Center for Horticulture at Dakota College in Bottineau, Seven years later the farm remains a demonstration site for the production of organic and locally grown produce in western North Dakota.
+We appreciate working with the ECH on research as this segment of North Dakota agriculture continues to rapidly expand.
+ECH presented a $20,000 grant to North Star Farms in 2009 to fund the building of our passive solar greenhouse, the first-of-its-kind in North Dakota and one of only two on the northern Great Plains.
 It became operational on May 28, 2011.
 The 2012 season was our first opportunity to grow all our own transplants in the greenhouse.
-We also grow transplants for ECH and for public purchase.
+We also grow transplants for ECH and for public use.